-A meeting of the Tribunal shall be composed of three members, of whom complainant may also, with the authorisation of the President, be represented 1.
-During the oral proceedings the complainant may either present his case personally or designate as his representative an agent who must be a member of the Bar in a State Member of the defendant organisation.
-The by an official of an organisation having recognised the competence of the Tribunal possessing the requisite qualifications.
+his case personally or designate as his representative an agent who must be a member of the Bar in a State Member of the defendant organisation.
+1. During the oral proceedings the complainant may either present The complainant may also, with the authorisation of the President, be represented by an official of an ordanisation having recognised the competence of the Tribunal possessing the requisite qualifications.